Returning to work:

 I would suggest having at least 2-3 days worth of milk stashed.
 Is it ok to have more… absolutely, however, it is not mandatory.
 If she started pumping 3 weeks before returning to work, once a day, getting about 3 oz, she would be able to store 45 oz of milk.

 MAMA’S, YOU DON’T NEED TONS OF MILK STASHED BEFORE YOU RETURN TO WORK.
 As long as you have enough to cover the first few days you’ll be fine.
 You can always try to store at least a week’s worth if that helps ease your mind, too.
 Remember, you’ll be pumping while at work.
-The milk you pump daily can be offered the following day.
+The milk you pump daily should be offered the following day.

 Audio and Visual: